 If I’m a victim of a crime, do I need to pay for a copy of the police report?

 No. Victims of crimes can receive a copy of their police report for free.
-Contact the Records Division at 801.412.3600 or [email protected] for more information.
+Contact the Records Division at 801-412-3600 or Email Police Records for more information.

 Do I need a lawyer to get a protective order?

-No. You can apply for a protective order at the Legal Aid Society website.
+No. You can apply for a protective order through the Legal Aid Society.